mrj/dwolla-ruby/README.md

 2.6.0

 * **BREAKING CHANGE**: OAuth access tokens now expire.
 Instead of a string, `Dwolla::OAuth::get_token` now returns a hash with an `access_token`, `refresh_token`, and expiration times in seconds for both.
 In order to refresh authorization, use `Dwolla::OAuth.refresh_auth`
+* **BREAKING CHANGE**: Guest send has been officially deprecated and removed from this gem.
 * All MassPay endpoints have been included in this release for batch payment support.
+* Proper unit tests implemented for all endpoints.

 2.5.5